 How long will it take to complete my translations?

-Depending on my availability at the time, shorter “standard” documents (ie. driver licences, birth certificates, police certificates, some selective translations, etc.) can usually be completed within 1-2 working days.
-Larger projects containing multiple documents or greater volumes of content can take 2-5 working days.
+Depending on my availability at the time, shorter “standard” documents (ie. driver licences, birth certificates, police certificates, some selective translations, etc.) can usually be completed within 2-3 working days.
+Larger projects containing multiple documents or greater volumes of content may take longer.
 Payment will also need to be made in advance, so the sooner you can provide confirmation of payment, the sooner I will start your translations.
 Urgent services (same-day delivery or 24-hour service) may also be available depending on my availability.
 Surcharges apply.

 How much will my translations cost?

 Charges will vary depending on the type and quantity of documents you have.

 Fortunately, most certified translations these days can be used in electronic format.
 Please check the relevant requirements carefully to see if your visa application or other documentation can be submitted online.
 If so, I can send you an electronic copy of your translation in PDF format by email.
 Alternatively, I can send you a physical printed translation.
 If you require both formats, an additional fee of $10.00 per translation would apply.

 If you require physical translations, I can either send them to you by regular post ($5.00 within New Zealand) or by overnight courier ($10.00 within New Zealand).
 If you prefer to pick up your translations in person, I can provide you with a physical address for collection from my letterbox in Auckland, however please note that I do not have an office that is open to the public.
 Please contact me directly for overseas postage pricing options.